jiangyang5157/note/android/Decouple.md

 # Decouple

-- Take advantage of inheritance and polymorphism
-    - A variable declared in the form of a parent class, assigned to any child class that inherits from this parent class does not affect the execution of the program.

 SOLID:
 - S: The Single Responsibility Principle (SRP)
     - A class should have only one reason to change